v1shanker/capstone/pages/weekly-update-4.md

 **David**

-+ With Naveen, fleshed out the
++ With Naveen, fleshed out the design of the AT command interface.
-+ Working on getting the brain logic to run in the background
++ Working on getting the brain logic to run in the background.
-+ Did research into Android framework support for long-running jobs in the background
++ Did research into Android framework support for long-running jobs in the background.
 + Android offers four means of running jobs in the background: AsyncTasks, Threading, Services, and IntentServices.
 Each is suited for different use cases.
 + Since AsyncTasks are not well-suited to long-running jobs, and Threading requires manual